Pic: Bindhaas Madhavi, CC BY-NC-ND 2.0

 Visit the Knitting and Stitching Show in Harrogate, London or Dublin.
 It’s a big melting pot for the sewing and textiles community, with workshops, information and inspiration.

 Most importantly, let’s not let the big clothing brands tell us what’s important.
 We can invent and revamp and decide what we want ourselves.
 It’s difficult to break free though, and most of us listen to the fashion industry to some extent.
 They spend a lot of advertising money trying to get people to sneer at the hand-made and telling us what’s cool.
-Let’s try and make branded gear uncool.
+Let’s try to make branded gear uncool.
 So don’t forget to show people what you’ve made or revamped – let’s spread the word.

 Thanks to Barley Massey of Fabrications for information.